jbrendel/ansible_cluster_setup/README.md

 Testruns in cloud environments
 ------------------------------
 If the only purpose of the cluster is to run tests, it is not necessary to keep the running instances around after a successful completion.
-In that case, fund the EXT.PURPOSE parameter and set it to "testrun".
+In that case, find the EXT.PURPOSE parameter and set it to "testrun".
 In that case, the cluster is deployed and if all tests run successfully, the cluster nodes will be terminated right away.